JoergR75/rocm-6.4.2-pytorch-2.8.0-rdna4-docker-automated-deployment/README.md

 **Recommendations:**
 - Use a fresh Ubuntu installation.
-  - If you have an older version installed, follow our [uninstallation method](https://rocm.docs.amd.com/en/docs-5.6.0/deploy/linux/os-native/uninstall.html).
+  - If you have an older ROCm version installed, follow our [uninstallation method](https://rocm.docs.amd.com/en/docs-5.6.0/deploy/linux/os-native/uninstall.html).
+  - If you have an older version of PyTorch installed, you can uninstall it with:
+    ```bash
+    pip3 uninstall torch torchvision
+    ```
 - Assign the full SSD capacity during installation.
 - Install **OpenSSH** for remote SSH management.